efabless/OL-DFFRAM/README.md

 Make sure that you have IPM installed locally, to install IPM please [follow the instructions in IPM's repo](https://github.com/efabless/IPM)

-After making sure that IPM is installed, you can install DFFRAM using this commands:
+After making sure that IPM is installed, you can install DFFRAM using:

 ```
     ipm install DFFRAM<size>